Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Experiments

 \section{Experiments}

-We evaluate PIT under both \emph{pretraining} and \emph{post-training updates}.
+We evaluate PIT under continued pretraining, from-scratch pretraining, and lightweight post-training updates.
 PIT constructs the embedding and unembedding as \emph{coupled projections} of a shared token memory using an orthonormal memory $Z\in\mathbb{R}^{V\times d}$ and a learned SPD transform $T\in\mathbb{R}^{d\times d}$:

 which guarantees a pseudo-inverse-consistent token interface ($W_{\text{out}}E=I_d$) whenever $Z^\top Z=I_d$ and $T$ is invertible.
 Our experiments are designed to answer three questions. (i) Does PIT improve training stability and convergence at fixed compute. (ii) Does it better preserve input-side vs.\ output-side semantics throughout training. (iii) Does this translate into more predictable performance under lightweight post-training updates.